b-zhao/ML_patent_study/docs/index.md

 ### Data Preparation

-The dataset we use is from the United States Patent and Trademark Office (USPTO) and contains filed patents over the past 50 years.
+The data we use is from the United States Patent and Trademark Office (USPTO) and contains 1048575 patents filed over the past 50 years.
+The dataset contains 63 features for each patent, including inventors, team size, country of inventor, category of patent, etc.

-The sample dataset contains 53 features for each patent and the full dataset contains 63 features.
-These features include author, team size, country of inventor, category of patent, etc.  In the preprocessing step, our aim is to remove redundancies, transform various data types to processable numbers and save them into matrices.
-Details about how we deal with each features are in the Data Preprocessing.pdf.
+Preprocessing:
+* Remove redundant columns
+  * Application year (we already have application date), etc.
+* Remove features if majority of rows have empty value
+* Transform various data types to processable number (int/float)
+  * Applicaiton date, grant date, etc.
+  * "1-Team" -> "1"
+* Convert categorical features to one-hot representation
+  * Class, subclass, etc.
+* Normalize numerical features

-For example, we deleted features where over 40% were NAN values.
-For company names and author names, we assign them to unique indices, respectively.
-The figure below shows the processing of the first 20 features.
+Details about each feature are available upon request.
+As an example, the figure below shows the processing of the first 20 features.

 ![alt text](img/dp1.png)

-The granting time is approval date minus application date.
-We save granting time in both days (for regression) and years (for classification).
+The input of our prediction models are the pre-processed features.
+The variable we aim to predict is the grant time (approval date minus application date).
+We save the grant time in both days (for regression) and years (for classification).

-### Unsupervised
+### Linear Discriminant Analysis (LDA)

+### Deep Neural Networks (DNN)

-### Supervised
+### Isolation Forest